appwoodpecker/woodpecker-client/README.md

 ![logo](http://www.woodpeck.cn/assets/img/logo.png)

-Woodpecker is a tool for iOS, MacOS developer, it provides some handy and productive tools which Xcode doesn't, avaliable at [App Store](https://itunes.apple.com/cn/app/woodpecker/id1333548463?l=en&mt=12)
+Woodpecker is a tool for iOS developer, it provides some handy and productive tools which Xcode doesn't, avaliable at [App Store](https://itunes.apple.com/cn/app/woodpecker/id1333548463?l=en&mt=12), learn more at [Home Page](https://www.woodpeck.cn)

 It helps you:
  - view, modify sandbox files;